 There are a number of privacy laws that govern the collection of personal information by mobile applications.
-Although the United States has been criticized for not having comprehensive federal laws relating to information privacy, there are several state and federal laws that apply to mobile applications.
+Although the United States has been criticized for not having comprehensive federal laws relating to information privacy, there are several state, federal, and international laws that apply to mobile applications.

 United States Federal Trade Commission

 The US Federal Trade Commission (FTC) requires that all applications which collect and use the personal information of its users inform users about the collection methods.